A 2nd generation blockchain.

 On April 6, the day of the Dawn 3.0 release, EOS was trading at $6.10.
 However, excitement generated by the update, set against a background of widespread market optimism, saw its price climb above $18 by the end of the same month.

-On June 2, 2018, at 22:59:59 UTC, shortly before the launch, EOS tokens will be frozen on the Ethereum blockchain.
-These tokens will then be converted to “real” EOS tokens on the EOS blockchain.
-If you own any EOS tokens that were purchased on an exchange, you’ll need to register your ETH address (where your current EOS tokens are held) to a public EOS key by June 1.
+On June 2, 2018, at 22:59:59 UTC, shortly before the launch, EOS tokens were frozen on the Ethereum blockchain.
+These tokens were then converted to “real” EOS tokens on the EOS blockchain.

 What to watch out for